flirtyquizcontact-rgb/love-and-flirty-quiz-policy/privacy_policy.md

 We may update this Privacy Policy when the App, third-party services, legal requirements or data practices change.

-The â€œLast updatedâ€ date at the top identifies the latest revision.
+The Last update date at the top identifies the latest revision.
 Material changes may also be communicated through the App or the Google Play listing where appropriate.

 ## 17. Contact